Affair of Fielding and Bylandt: Affair

 Courageux hailed the Dutch flagship and asked for a parley to which van Bylandt agreed.
-Fielding sent a boat with two parlimentaires, one of which was his flag captain Marshall.
+Fielding sent a boat with two parlimentaires, one of which was his flag captain, Marshall.
 Marshall demanded van Bylandt agree to a physical inspection of the Dutch merchantmen by the British.
 Van Bylandt refused and produced the manifests of the convoy's ships, adding that he was personally satisfied that the convoy did not contain ship's timbers.
 Marshall then asked whether the ships carried hemp or iron and van Bylandt admitted that they did and that these goods had never been considered contraband.
 In response, Marshall stated that according to his new orders hemp and iron now constituted contraband.
-Seeing that Marshall was refusing to budge to his demands, van Bylandt then sent his own flag captain, his nephew Frederik Sigismond van Bylandt, to Namur to negotiate directly with Fielding, which also failed to lead to an agreement.
+Seeing that Marshall was refusing to budge on his demands, van Bylandt then sent his own flag captain, his nephew, Frederik Sigismond van Bylandt, to Namur to negotiate directly with Fielding, which also failed to lead to an agreement.
 Fielding stated that he would start searching the Dutch vessels the next morning (as night had now fallen) and Frederik replied that in that case the Dutch would open fire.

 During the night, 12 Dutch merchantmen slipped away, and by the next morning the convoy only consisted of the remaining five.
 Fielding now closed in with Namur and two 74s but was blocked by van Bylandt with Prinses Royal Frederika Sophia Maria, Argo and the frigate Alarm (the other two Dutch ships were out of reach).
 Namur sent a launch to one of the Dutch merchantmen and Prinses Royal Frederika Sophia Maria fired two warning shots across its bow to make it veer away.
 Accounts of what happened next differ; according to Bylandt and his captains, the three British ships immediately replied with a broadside, to which the Dutch ships replied with one broadside of their own.
 According to Fielding, he fired a single shot, which was answered by a Dutch broadside, to which the British replied with broadsides of their own.